 What exclusions does the policy have?

-How can you make sure the contractors is insured?
+How can you make sure the contractor is insured?
 If he or she is insured, your contractor is required to provide you with the name and contact info of the insurance company.
 Check with the insurance company to see if your project will be covered.

 We always carry the proper insurance